 The large, deciduous ‘Royal Fern’ has leafy looking fronds that are broad but airy and graceful.
 In summer, a cluster of fertile, rust-colored, delicate fronds is produced from the center of the fern.
 From a distance, this looks like a flower spike and explains its old name of ‘flowering fern’.
 Royal ferns create a focal point to any bog garden, pond margin or flower border.
 Grow them in sun or partial shade in moist, humus-rich soil.

 Ferns are perfect for the background of the garden or in a woodland setting.
-Their gracefulness make them especially suited for companions to the Hosta.
+Their gracefulness makes them especially suited for companions to the Hosta.
 Performs well in sun but prefers partial shade.